Eurosatory

 Eurosatory is the largest international exhibition for the land and air-land defence and security industry.
 It is held every two years in the Paris-Nord Villepinte Exhibition Centre, Paris, France.
-In 2024, it gathered over 2000 exhibitors from 61 countries, 334 official delegations from 93 countries, and 75 000+ professional visitors from across the globe.
+In 2024, it had over 2000 exhibitors from 61 countries, 334 official delegations from 93 countries, and over 75,000 professional visitors from around the world.
 It is organised by COGES Events, a subsidiary of GICAT.

-Attendance and participation at the exhibition are reserved for professionals only.
+Attendance and participation at the exhibition is for professionals only.

 Description

 This exhibition presents products from the entire land and air-land defence and security industries, from raw materials to sub-assemblies and operational systems.

 Vehicle products include tanks, armoured vehicles, and trucks.
 Small arms coverage ranges from guns to missiles to knives.
 There are exhibitors of communications systems, uniforms, logistics services, simulation, operational medicine, and disaster response.
 Security has been a major theme during recent shows, with monitoring, alert, and emergency responses solutions as well as civil security with the presence of firemen, among other institutions.

 The exhibition is the largest of its kind worldwide.
 It is closed to the general public and reserved for professionals: exhibitors, institutions, government officials, industry professionals, all ranks of members of armed and security forces, and police and emergency units.
 Access is prohibited for people under the age of 16.

 There are two parts of the exhibition: indoor and outdoor.
 A dynamic live demonstration zone has been created to show the real-life use of several devices such as vehicles, drones, and technical interventions.
 These demonstrations are organised twice a day and attract about 1,000 visitors.